Humphrey Yao, Ph.D.

-Dr. Humphrey Hung-Chang Yao leads the Developmental Reproductive Biology Group in the Reproductive and Developmental Biology Laboratory at NIEHS/NIH at Research Triangle Park in North Carolina.
 Dr. Yao received his doctoral degree at the University of Illinois in Urbana-Champaign in 1999 and then completed his postdoctoral training at Duke University Medical Center in 2002.
 He became Assistant Professor in the Department of Comparative Biosciences at University of Illinois in Urbana-Champaign in 2003 and received tenure in 2009.
-Dr. Yao is the recipient of the Basal O'Connor Starter Research Award from March of Dimes Birth Defect Foundation, Pfizer Research Award, New Investigator Award for the Society for the Study of Reproduction, and Young Andrologist Award from the American Society of Andrology.
-Dr. Yao joined NIEHS/NIH as a tenure-track investigator on August 9, 2010.
+Dr. Yao moved to NIEHS in 2010 and was promoted to Senior Investigator in 2018.
+Dr. Yao was the recipient of the Basal O'Connor Starter Research Award from March of Dimes Birth Defect Foundation, Pfizer Research Award, New Investigator Award for the Society for the Study of Reproduction, and Young Andrologist Award from the American Society of Andrology.
+He was also elected as the Chair for the 2018 Gordon Research Conference on Mammalian Reproduction.